pupil-labs/pupil-docs/alpha-lab/egocentric-video-mapper/index.md

 - `alternative_camera_timestamps.csv` - follows the same structure as  world_timestamps.csv.
 It contains timestamps for every alternative video frame.
 - When mapping fixations only:
   - `alternative_camera_fixations.csv` - follows a similar structure as fixations.csv.
 This way you can easily integrate it into your existing pipelines.
-- When mapping the fulll gaze signal at 200Hz:
+- When mapping the full gaze signal at 200Hz:
   - `alternative_camera_gaze.csv `- follows a similiar structure as gaze.csv, with the frequency of the gaze signal (200Hz) being preserved.
 This way you can easily integrate it into your existing pipelines.
   - `alternative_camera_gaze_overlay.mp4` (optional) - A video rendering of an alternative camera recording displaying a circle for the mapped gaze position.
 This video will preserve the original frame rate of the alternative camera recording.
   - `alternative_camera-neon_comparison.mp4` (optional) - A comparison video showing side by side the Neon scene camera video and the alternative camera video with their respective gaze signal overlaid.